TheDropouts/TicTacToe/README.md

 Objective: Lateterm assignment for Software Engineering.
 We have to implement "Tic-Tac-Toe".

-Design Written in JavaScript and deployed as an Web-App.
+Design: Written in JavaScript and deployed as an Web-App.

 Team: The Dropouts